 - 9.20 The North York Moors National Park Authority Core Strategy and Development Policies document, which provides the overarching planning policy for the National Park, is framed around delivering these National Park purposes and achieving sustainable development within that context.
 The North York Moors National Park Management Plan sets out the long-term vision for the National Park and promoting the special qualities of the National Park. - 9.21 Areas of Outstanding Natural Beauty are also established under the National Parks and Access to the Countryside Act 1949 and are designated for the quality of their flora, fauna, historical and cultural associations as well as scenic views.
 The landscapes of AONBs are defined as having the same value and level of protection as those of National Parks.
 The Nidderdale AONB is recognised for its heather moorland to the west, where it abuts the Yorkshire Dales National Park, and its rolling farmland landscapes to the east.
 The Howardian Hills AONB is recognised for its woodland, rolling agricultural landscapes and parkland.
-Small parts of the Forest of Bowland AONB, characterised by upland fells and vast tracts of heather moorland, and the North Pennines AONB, characterised by extensive and remote high moorland and upland dales, are within the Plan area. - 9.22 Around a third of the Plan area is within either the North York Moors National Park or one of the area's AONBs, and its western boundary adjoins the Yorkshire Dales National Park.
+Small parts of the Forest of Bowland AONB, characterised by upland fells and vast tracts of heather moorland, and the North Pennines AONB, characterised by extensive and remote high moorland and upland dales, are within the Plan area.
+The primary purpose of ANOB designation is to conserve and enhance natural beauty.
+In pursuing the primary purpose of designation, account should be taken of the needs of agriculture, forestry and other rural industries and of the economic and social needs to communities.
+Particular regard should be paid to promoting sustainable forms of social and economic development that in themselves conserve and enhance the environment.
+Recreation is not an objective of designation, but the demand for recreation should be met so far as it is consistent with the conservation of natural beauty and the needs of agriculture, forestry and other uses.

+9.22 Around a third of the Plan area is within either the North York Moors National Park or one of the area's AONBs, and its western boundary adjoins the Yorkshire Dales National Park.
 The NPPF requires great weight to be given to conserving landscape and scenic beauty in the National Parks and AONBs.
 In the National Park the conservation of wildlife and cultural heritage are also important considerations and should be given great weight.
 The NPPF also states that in determining planning applications, local planning authorities should, as far as practicable, provide for the maintenance of landbanks for non-energy minerals from outside National Parks and AONBs (as well as outside World Heritage sites, Scheduled Monuments and Conservation Areas) and this is considered earlier in the Joint Plan in Chapter 5.